ReportWire

 Kenneth Coyle

-Coyle will lead the company’s development, acquisitions and asset management operations.
+Coyle will lead the company’s development, and operations.
 He succeeds his aunt, Denise Coyle, who has served as The Benjamin Companies CEO and general counsel.

 “Ken brings great energy and insight in addition to an extensive background in legal, finance and development expertise to The Benjamin Companies,” Deborah Benjamin, president of the firm, said in the statement.
 “He understands our mission of rejuvenating the communities we work in while building in harmony with the environment.
 His leadership will help us continue delivering high-quality projects that serve residents, businesses and local partners.”